Welcome to my article about bodyweight shoulder exercises.

 However, I’ll hold my hands up and admit I was very wrong – I stand corrected.

-I hope you enjoy trying out these great variations of bodyweight exercises for your shoulders.
+I hope you enjoy trying out these great variations of bodyweight shoulder exercises.